The constant freeze-thaw cycles and the thousands of pounds of metal moving over your driveway every day are going to damage it at some point.

-Cracks that are less than a quarter-inch wide don't really indicate any deeper damage to the driveway surface and can be repaired easily with liquid crack-fillers.
-Cracks that are larger than a quarter-inch wide in your driveway or that are more than a few inches deep often signal more significant issues.
-Filling in those driveway cracks will only temporarily solve the problem.
+Driveway cracks that are larger than a quarter-inch wide in your driveway or that are more than a few inches deep often signal more significant issues.
+Filling in those cracks will only temporarily solve the problem.

 You'll eventually have to replace concrete and asphalt driveways with deep holes, numerous holes or large cracks.
 Patching could push this replacement back a few years, but the driveway will look less than ideal during that time.